 Louisiana is famous for history and culture, music and arts, festivals and parades, bayous and swamps and our food!
-Foodies love New Orleans because you can have a true taste of the bayou with all of the delicious Cajun and Creole cuisine.
+Foodies love New Orleans because you can have an authentic taste of the bayou with all of the delicious Cajun and Creole cuisine.
 New Orleans is also known for King Cake, especially during Mardi Gras, and French beignets.
-Other popular desserts are Pecan pie and Bread Pudding.
+Other favorite desserts are Pecan Pie and Bread Pudding.

 Some of our most famous dishes include Jambalaya, Muffulettas and Po’ boys, Dirty Rice, and Gumbo!
 In Louisiana, you will find beignets, pistolettes, chicken and sausage gumbo or seafood gumbo, shrimp or crawfish Étouffée, rice and gravy, red beans and rice, Jambalaya with andouille sausage, rice dressing, boudin, shrimp, oysters, cracklins, alligator, boudin balls, shrimp and grits, boiled crawfish, turtle soup, frog legs and more.
 In Louisiana, we put Tony’s seasoning on all our food and drink Sweet Tea religiously.